bedirhantong/bedirhantong/README.md

+g
 <p align="center">

 👾 Hi, I am Bedirhan Tong.
 I am 4rd year Computer Engineering student at Akdeniz University.
-My dream is to become a Full Stack Software Developer.
+My dream is to become a Full Stack Software Engineer.
 Recently, I have been developing applications with Kotlin and React Native.